Three Types of Light Bulbs

 - Very low power consumption

-- Large selection of color that include the entire color spectrum including infrared and ultraviolet
+- Large selection of color that includes the entire color spectrum including infrared and ultraviolet

 - Instant light availability and brightness (~ 1 microsecond or less)

-- Unaffected by extreme cold weather, vibrations, shock, and cycling operation.
+- Unaffected by extremely cold weather, vibrations, shock, and cycling operation.

 - Very direct light output to light specific areas

 - Hard to mimic the light distribution that other forms of light produce; LEDs are direct focus lights